affandyfandy/java-manuella/Week 06/Lecture 11/Assignment-01/README.md

-## Assignment 01: Spring MVC Simple Demo
+## Assignment 01: Spring Data JPA Employee Management

 ### Overview
 This repository contains a REST API for managing employee records, departments, and salaries.
 It is built using the Spring Boot framework with RESTful services and a relational database.